keanthology/data-engineering/README.md

 # data-engineering-scripts
-Contains Python and SQL scripts commonly used in data engineering workflows, with a focus on Azure Databricks.
+Contains Python and SQL scripts commonly used in data engineering workflows.